About

 MY BACKGROUND

 I bring the following approach to my research and my professional life: I am an energetic, upbeat and self-motivated team player with excellent oral and written communication.
-I believe that a rising tide lifts all boats, and I enjoy sharing my experiences and expertise with colleagues.
-I am also passionate about developing and mentoring the next generation of researchers and health communication professionals.
+I believe that a rising tide lifts all boats, and I am deeply committed to mentoring trainees and fostering collaborative research communities.
+I have supported undergraduate students, graduate researchers, clinician trainees, and Master’s-level staff in designing projects, analyzing data, and presenting their findings.
+I emphasize transparency, professional development, and scaffolded skill-building in my mentorship practice.
+I am passionate about developing and mentoring the next generation of researchers and health communication professionals.

 Please take a look around my site to see all that I have to offer!